 So, where I last left off, I had taken out the old shower tile and cut out the damaged drywall.
 The tile had been in decent shape, but I’d grown to hate it, and I finally had the budget to get a better bathroom.
 The reason removing the drywall, at first, was just because I thought that trying to tile over all of the mess that removing the tile created would be difficult, and putting in the same green board (which is just moisture-resistant drywall and coated in green paper, thus its name) would be easier.
 I had this assumption all the way through to putting new green board in the open space and taping up the seams (I’ve had a little practice at that from projects like this one).
 Tip: it’s easier to take off in large chunks, so don’t get overzealous with the hammer.

 But the problem with that was that I shouldn’t be using green board drywall at all.
-Standards have changed, enough disastrous results have come from using it, that people now recommend a hardier option: cement board, aka its other names (usually in reference to the brand, and are often used interchangeably in DIY forums based on the individual’s preference and familiarity) such as Durock, Wonderboard, Hardiebacker, etc. Other types of tile board are made specifically to be waterproof, and those are also used by their specific brand names rather than the generic.
+Standards have changed, enough disastrous results have come from using it, that people now recommend a hardier option: cement backer board, aka its other names (usually in reference to the brand, and are often used interchangeably in DIY forums based on the individual’s preference and familiarity) such as Durock, Wonderboard, Hardiebacker, etc. Other types of tile board are made specifically to be waterproof, and those are also used by their specific brand names rather than the generic.

 Luckily, I caught my mistake before the waterproofing began, and wound up tearing out the brand-new drywall to replace it with even brandier-newer cement board.
 The process wasn’t even all that tough; it was just irritating and sweaty and cumbersome (since a small bathroom really isn’t the place for elbow room with a large piece of backer board).
 Also, of course, twice the spend to buy the wrong thing first and then buy the right thing.
 Learn from my mistake!

 Just installing the new board by itself caused myself a few questions since the tub (which I planned to keep) has a lip on the top and nails jutting out just above it as a means of securing the tub to the studs.
 I later learned that it’s sometimes a problem when installing the backer board because the nail protruding out can make the backer board crooked, making the tile on the bottom not sit flush with the rest of the tile above it.
 My solution was to use these nails as a means of helping me to install the backer board by resting the bottom along the nails and just over the lip (so actually a help, rather than a hurt there).
 I read that the most important thing is to make sure that the studs are flush with each other and the lip of the tub, and things seemed good on my end to proceed with no potential for crooked tiles on the bottom.
-For once, my house wasn’t crooked as hell (if that had been the case, the solution would have been to use shims).
+For once, my house wasn’t crooked as crap (if that had been the case, the solution would have been to use shims).

-Rather than use joint compound like you would with drywall, it’s recommended to use thinset and alkali mesh tape (not pictured) in the seams and corners.
+Rather than use joint compound like you would with drywall, it’s recommended to use thinset mortar and alkali mesh tape (not pictured) in the seams and corners.
 Some contractors might not actually use mesh tape because they complain that it creates a bump too difficult to overcome at the seams (a complaint I saw frequently on Youtube), but the risk there is that any movement could split/crack the tile or grout lines later on.
 And usually, you want to eliminate risk factors when doing all of this installation (because doing it twice sucks more).
 I made the mistake of not getting things smooth enough on the first attempt with thinset, so it took me a little work!

 For this step, I decided on Redgard since I didn’t use a board that is already waterproofed (a lot of my choices were based on availability locally as well, such as at the big-box stores versus a specialty tile shop that required a lot more travel time).
-Regard is basically both a waterproofing and crack resistant membrane, so even though the original green board seemed to do just fine on its own after 30 years (basically, no waterproofing but no big issues with mold), I’m not that worried about having problems in the future, but given that this was DIY I still wanted to do a little bit better than how I found it.
+Redgard is basically both a waterproofing and crack resistant membrane, so even though the original green board seemed to do just fine on its own after 30 years (basically, no waterproofing but no big issues with mold), I’m not that worried about having problems in the future, but given that this was DIY I still wanted to do a little bit better than how I found it.